fmbot-discord/docs/docs/commands/index.md

 ### .fmlogin

-The bot will DM you a link where you can allow the bot access to your Last.fm account.
+After using this command the bot will DM you a link where you can allow access to your Last.fm account.

 Not receiving a DM from .fmbot when using this command?
 Please check if you have DMs enabled in the servers privacy settings.